mnschmit/conan/README.md

-# conan
+# CONAN - CONtinuous pAtterNs
-This repository contains the code for the EMNLP 2021 short paper "Continuous Entailment Patterns for Lexical Inference in Context".
+This repository will soon contain the code for the EMNLP 2021 short paper "Continuous Entailment Patterns for Lexical Inference in Context".